-Looking to build a bigger, stronger, and more defined upper chest?
+Are you looking to build a bigger, stronger, and more defined upper chest?
 If so, you’re not alone.
-The Upper chest is one of the most coveted and admired muscle groups, and for good reason.
+There are many benefits of doing an upper chest workout with a barbell.

-A well-developed chest not only looks impressive, but it also plays a critical role in many upper body movements, including pushing, pulling, and pressing.
+A well-developed chest not only helps you look good, but it also helps you do many upper-body movements, like pushing, pulling, and pressing.

 Understanding upper chest anatomy is essential for effectively targeting and developing this muscle group.

-• The lower regions are referred to as the sternocostal head or sternal head because of their attachment to the ribs.
+- The lower regions are referred to as the sternocostal head or sternal head because they attach to the ribs.

 Here, we will focus specifically on the clavicular portion, which makes up the upper chest.